 (b) is not a personal or communal amenity;

+related body corporate has the meaning given in the Corporations Act 2001 (Commonwealth) section 9;

 reserve fund has the meaning given in the Code;

+short-term residence contract means a residence contract that —

+(a) has a term of 12 months or less; and

+(b) does not require a payment of a total amount of more than $1 500 to the administering body of a retirement village in consideration for, or in contemplation of, admission of a person as a resident of the retirement village;

 specified means specified in a residence contract.

 [Regulation 4A inserted in Gazette 24 Mar 2015 p.
-995-6.]
+995-6; amended in Gazette 23 Mar 2016 p.
+861-2.]

 4B.
 Form of residence contract